oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 ([section 6](#Extensibility) and all subsections)
-7. MUST successfully parse the request according to [OData-ABNF](#ODataABNF) for any supported system query options and either follow the specification or fail the request
+7. MUST successfully parse the request according to [OData-ABNF](#ODataABNF) for any supported system query options and follow the specification or fail the request
 8. MUST expose only data types defined in [OData-CSDLXML](#ODataCSDL)
 9. MUST NOT require clients to understand any metadata or instance annotations ([section 6.4](#VocabularyExtensibility)), custom headers ([section 6.5](#HeaderFieldExtensibility)), or custom